Which Companies were Researching in LiFi before Harald Haas?

 Samsung, with 25 patents, tops the list and leaves others behind by a great margin.
 It filed its first patent on LiFi technology in 2007.
 Its first three patents were on the basic working of LiFi equipment.
 These patents disclose how communication using an LED bulb is possible.

-There are in total 3 patents of LiFi filed in 2006, out of which, one is filed by Huawei, another by Panasonic and the third one is the result of collaboration between Elta Systems and Optigo.
+There are in total 3 patents of LiFi filed in 2006, out of which, one is filed by Huawei, another by Panasonic and the third one is the result of a collaboration between Elta Systems and Optigo.

 After 2006, the research in LiFi accelerated with every passing year which is quite evident from the increase in patent filings.
 This happened because many other research institutes started pushing the envelope ahead.
 ETRI was one among them.
 It filed its first Li-Fi patent in 2007, then after a hiatus of three years, it resumed filing from 2010.